Survey and Systematization of 3D Object Detection Models and Methods: Fusion Approaches

-Analog to this, \citet{wang_multi-view_2020} use an attentive pointwise fusion module to estimate the channel-wise importance of BEV, RV, and image features.
-In contrast, they deploy the attention mechanism after the concatenation of the multi view feature maps to consider the mutual interference and the importance of the respective features.
+In analogy, \citet{wang_multi-view_2020} use an attentive point-wise fusion module to estimate the channel-wise importance of BEV, RV and image features.
+In contrast, they deploy the attention mechanism after the concatenation of the multi-view feature maps to consider the mutual interference and the importance of the respective features.
 They specifically address the issue of ill-posed information introduced by the front view of images and RV.
 To compensate the inevitable loss of geometric information through the projection of LiDAR points, the authors finally enrich the fused point features with raw point features through an MLP network.

 Consecutive to the attention fusion, \citet{yoo_3d-cvf_2020} use first stage proposals from the attentive camera-LiDAR feature map to extract the single modality LiDAR and camera features of the proposal regions.
-Using a PointNet encoding, these are subsequently fused elementwise with the joint feature map for refinement.
+Using a PointNet encoding, these are subsequently fused element-wise with the joint feature map for refinement.

-Other than that, \citet{huang_epnet_2020} operate directly on the LiDAR point cloud introducing a pointwise fusion.
-In their deep fusion approach, they process a PointNet-like geometric - as well as a convolution-based - image stream in parallel.
-Between each abstraction stage, the point features get fused with the semantic image features of the corresponding convolutional layer by applying an attention mechanism.
+In contrast, \citet{huang_epnet_2020} operate directly on the LiDAR point cloud introducing a point-wise fusion.
+In their deep fusion approach, they process a PointNet-like geometric - and a convolution-based - image stream in parallel.
+Between each abstraction stage, the point features are fused with the semantic image features of the corresponding convolutional layer by applying an attention mechanism.

-Moreover, \citet{pang_clocs_2020} observed that elementwise fusion takes place after non-maximum suppression (NMS), which can have the consequence of mistakenly suppressing useful candidates of the individual modalities.
+Moreover, \citet{pang_clocs_2020} observed that element-wise fusion takes place after non-maximum suppression (NMS), which can which can result in useful candidates of each modality being incorrectly suppressed.
 NMS is used to suppress duplicate candidates after proposal and prediction stage, respectively.
 Therefore, \citet{pang_clocs_2020} use a much-reduced threshold for proposal generation for each sensor and combine detection candidates before NMS.
 The final prediction is based on a consistency operation between 2D and 3D proposals in a late fusion fashion.

 Other representative examples exploiting attention mechanism for effective fusion of features are proposed by \citet{chen_fast_2019} and \citet{li_3d_2020}.